ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.2-adhoc/README.md

 inventory = /home/student<X>/lab_inventory/hosts
 ```

-There are multiple configuration flags provided.
-Most of them are not of interest here, but make sure to note the last line: there the location of the inventory is provided.
+There are multiple configuration flags provided, but make sure to note the last line: where the location of the inventory is provided.
 That is the way Ansible knew in the previous commands what machines to connect to.

 Output the content of your dedicated inventory: